Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: New results in the randomized setting

-\begin{remark} A very simple probabilistic approach to implement this algorithm is to first randomly select a prime $p\in\calP_n$, and then randomly select a vector $\bsz\in \{1:p-1\}^d$ repeatedly until the condition in \eqref{eq:Zp-def} is satisfied.
+\begin{remark} A simple probabilistic approach to implement this algorithm is to first randomly select a prime $p\in\calP_n$, and then randomly select a vector $\bsz\in \{1:p-1\}^d$ repeatedly until the condition in \eqref{eq:Zp-def} is satisfied.
 The chance of getting a vector $\bsz\in\calZ_p$ after $k$ tries is $1-\tau^k = 1 - 2^{-k}$.

 Note that the inequality in \eqref{eq:Zp-def} should hold simultaneously for all values of $\lambda\in (0,\alpha)$, and so in a practical implementation it is not easy to verify whether a given vector $\bsz$ belongs to~$\calZ_p$.
-An easy way around this is to relax the definition of $\calZ_p$ to a set of generating vectors $\calZ_{p,\lambda}$ which assumes the given bound only for a fixed $\lambda\in (0,\alpha)$, and consider the corresponding random algorithm $M_{n,\lambda}$.
-In this case, Theorem~\ref{thm1} holds for $M_{n,\lambda}$ for this value of $\lambda$, and the implementation of the algorithm is straightforward and simple.
+An easy way around this is to relax the definition of $\calZ_p$ to a set of generating vectors $\calZ_{p,\lambda}$ which assumes the given bound only for a fixed parameter $\lambda\in (0,\alpha)$, and consider the corresponding random algorithm $M_{n,\lambda}$ which depends on the parameter $\lambda$.
+In this case, Theorem~\ref{thm1} holds for $M_{n,\lambda}$ for this parameter $\lambda$, and the implementation of the algorithm is straightforward and simple.

 We leave it for future research if sampling from the set $\calZ_p$ itself can be done efficiently, e.g., by a component-by-component-type algorithm. \end{remark}

 \begin{proofof}{Theorem~\ref{thm1}} We first define